archo5/dato-format/README.md

 	- This removes the possibility of inlining smaller values effectively
 		- For example, currently storing any 32-bit value requires 1 byte for type and 4 bytes for the value.
 		- By storing the type with the value, it would be needed to store 4 bytes for the reference + the 1+4 bytes listed above.
-		- As a result, it would be necessary to consider smaller types for smaller values, which would then increase the number of integer casting implementations needed.
+		- As a result, it would be necessary to consider smaller types for smaller values, which would then increase the number of number casting implementations needed.
 - **Using 64-bit values and references**:
 	- Most use cases do not require these and would therefore increase the size of the file for most uses for the benefit of few uses (that are unlikely to need this format anyway).
 	- That said, it would also remove some complexity around integer casting which is why it was considered in the first place.
 	- This may be revisited in the future if it's found to be beneficial.
 - **More (elaborate) options for variable-length size encoding**:
 	- Since in some parser implementations the size of arrays, objects, and their keys may be retrieved from the file many times, it was important that this was still fast enough to do.
 Variable length integers reduce performance by creating dependencies between each parsing step, which requires the CPU to see the results of each operation before it can do the next thing.
-Even the U8+U32 encoding was found to make parsing slower by about 15% compared to the other options.
+Even the U8+U32 encoding in some cases was found to make parsing slower by about 15% compared to the other options.
 - **Multiple (or flagged) object/array/etc. types for different length encodings**:
 	- The idea was that e.g. one array type had an uint8 length value and another one had uint32.
 	- This would make a parser more difficult to test by creating more code paths that would be rarely used (which would make them prone to breaking at the exact point when they become useful).